 Note: You must click Save Changes before leaving the page, or your changes will be lost.

 Integrations lists the external resources used by the system, including the database connection (SQL and Oracle), the SMTP server, the Slack bot token, and the MS Teams webhook URL.
 You can add or delete integrations on this page.
-Integrations with errors are indicated by .
+Integrations with errors are indicated by , and if you hover on the icon, the tool.
 You must click Add Integration or Update Integration to save the changes.

 Logs stores configuration information for system logs, where you can select the output type (console or file), logging level and define a file path.